mrisher/smtp-sts/mta-sts.md

 ## Denial of Service

-We additionally consider the Denial of Service risk posed by an attacker who can modify the DNS records for a victim domain.
+We additionally consider the Denial of Service risk posed by an attacker who can modify the DNS records for a recipient domain.
 Absent MTA-STS, such an attacker can cause a sending MTA to cache invalid MX records, but only for however long the sending resolver caches those records.
 With MTA-STS, the attacker can additionally advertise a new, long-`max_age` MTA-STS policy with `mx` constraints that validate the malicious MX record, causing senders to cache the policy and refuse to deliver messages once the victim has resecured the MX records.

 This attack is mitigated in part by the ability of a victim domain to (at any time) publish a new policy updating the cached, malicious